5-7 Museum Place, Cardiff, CF10 3BD

 Can my enquiry be handled in Welsh?

 Yes!
 If you would prefer to communicate in Welsh then this can be organised.

 Can I volunteer if I am not a student?

 Yes!
 In the past SVC was purely for students however we now accept applications from anyone in the local community who would like to join us.
-We remain a student-led charity with the majority of our trustees being students, but we also have spaces on our Board of Trustees for community members, and highly value the expertise and knowledge they bring to the Board.

 My organisation would like to work with you, who should I contact?